Are you financing a new home? Brian L. A. Wess can help.

 2 – Determine when to lock

-Locking in the rate signifies that your mortgage lender keeps to the interest rates for the loan – most often at the time the loan application is received.
+When you lock in a rate, it designates that a mortgage lender holds to the interest rates for the loan – often at the time the loan application is presented.

-By floating the rate, you can lock the rate at any time between the loan application day and issuance of closing documents.
-Those who opt to float believe interest rates will fall in the near future.
+By floating the rate, you can lock the rate anytime between the day you apply for the loan and the issuing of closing documents.
+Those who choose to float think that interest rates will fall in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to lower your rate
+3 – Determine if you want to pay additional points to decrease your rate

-When you elect to pay additional points to lower the interest rate of your mortgage loan, you'll do so by paying for them in cash at the time of closing.
-Every point is 1 percent of the loan.
+If you opt to pay additional points to lower the interest rate of your loan, you'll do so by paying for them in cash at closing.
+Every point is 1 percent of the mortgage loan.

 4 – Bring your paperwork

-Acquiring a mortgage loan requires lots of paperwork, so you should take some time to get your documentation together.
-Click here to get a list of typical loan documentation.
+Getting a loan requires a lot of paperwork, so you should spend some time getting all your documents together.
+Click here to get a list of common loan documentation.